 WARNING: If saw becomes pinched or hung in a log, don't try to force it out.
-You can lose control of the saw resulting in injury and/or damage to the saw.
-Stop the saw, drive a wedge of plastic or wood into the cut until the saw can be removed easily.
-Restart the saw and carefully reenter the cut.
+You can lose control of the saw, resultStop the saw; drive a wedge of plastic or wood into cut until the saw can be removed easily.
+Restart saw and carefully reenter the cut.
 Do not use a metal wedge.
 Do not attempt to restart your saw when it is pinched or hung in a log.